 Warning: contains triggers

 This week (1st – 7th May) is the UK’s first Maternal Mental Health Awareness Week, and is being led by the Perinatal Mental Health Partnership.
-You can read all about it here.
 This is such a great initiative, I honestly don’t know one single mum who hasn’t experienced some kind of change in their mental health after having a baby, whether it be depression, anxiety, loss of identity, or even just feeling completely overwhelmed.
 As women we go through such immense physical changes through pregnancy which we can prepare for, but no one tells you just how intense the mental changes are.
 I’m sure some women weren’t even aware that there were any.
 I know in my case they hit me like a ton of bricks.

 I have always suffered with anxiety, and had such horrendous panic attacks in the past that I honestly thought I was losing my mind.
 For years I was on and off medication, had a few counselling sessions (which unfortunately didn’t benefit me at all), and tried everything I could to try to make it go away.
 After a while though I just accepted the fact that I suffer with anxiety, and tried to manage it in other ways.
 I began to exercise regularly and changed my diet.
 I also went to a guided meditation class which pretty much changed my life, and now I practice mindfulness daily.
 I am pleased to say that I have finally got it under control, but I know that it will always be there.
 I will never forget what I went through after my daughter was born.
 I have never felt fear like it.